webdriverio/webdriverio/docs/guide/getstarted/configuration.md

 var client = webdriverio.remote(options);
 ```

-you need to pass in an object that should contain the following properties:
+you need to pass in an options object to define your Webdriver instance.
+Note that this is only necessary if your run WebdriverIO as standalone package.
+If you are using the wdio test runner these options belong to your `wdio.conf.js` configuration file.
+These are the options you can define:

 ### desiredCapabilities
 Defines the capabilities you want to run in your Selenium session.
 See the [Selenium documentation](https://github.com/SeleniumHQ/selenium/wiki/DesiredCapabilities)